Learning-informed parameter identification in nonlinear time-dependent PDEs: Conclusion

 \section{Conclusion}

 We have considered the problem of learning a partially unknown PDE model from data, in a situation where access to the state is possible only indirectly via incomplete, noisy observations of a parameter-dependent system with unknown physical parameters.
 The unknown part of the PDE model was assumed to be a nonlinearity acting pointwise, and was approximated via a neural network.
 Using an all-at-once formulation, the resulting minimization problem was analyzed and well-posedness was obtained for a general setting as well a concrete application.
-Furthermore, a tangential-cone-condition was ensured for the neural-network-part of a resulting learning-informed parameter identification problem, thereby providing the basis for local uniqueness and convergence results.
+Furthermore, a \commB{tangential cone condition} was ensured for the \commB{neural network part} of a resulting learning-informed parameter identification problem, thereby providing the basis for local uniqueness and convergence results.
 Finally, numerical experiments using two different types of implementation strategies have confirmed practical feasibility of the proposed approach.

 \paragraph{Acknowledgments.} The authors wish to thank both reviewers for fruitful comments leading to an improved version of the manuscript.